vvvkor/laravel-cms-base/README.md

 ### Publish views, translations, config (optional)

 Copy stuff to your app if you want to modify it.
+Views are marked with Bootstrap classes.

 ```
 $ php artisan vendor:publish --provider=vvvkor\cms\CmsServiceProvider